civol/HDLRuby/README.md

 References are expressions used to designate signals, or a part of signals.

-The most simple reference is simply the name of a signal.
+The simplest reference is simply the name of a signal.
 It designates the signal corresponding to this name in the current scope.
 For instance, in the following code, inner signal `sig0` is declared, and therefore the name *sig0* becomes a reference to designate this signal.

 ```ruby